Everything You Should Know About Sole’s SB900 Indoor Cycle [A Review]

 And with such a heavy flywheel, you won’t have to worry about this bike being able to create enough resistance either.

-Sole pairs that heavy flywheel with a micro-adjustable magnetic resistance system, which has its advantages and disadvantages.
+Sole pairs that heavy flywheel with a magnetic resistance system, which I prefer.

 The fact that it’s a magnetic system and not a friction brake is an immediate advantage in my opinion because magnetic resistances are a bit smoother and quieter.